Skip to main content

 Why You See Quotes

-• You can reject a bad quote — if the rate doesn’t meet the cost guard or looks off-market, refuse to co-sign
+• You can refuse a quote whose rate doesn’t meet the cost guard or looks off-market — the acceptance fails and no assets move.

 The Authorization Flow